-These were made in the Midlands, but to South East England regional patterns.
+These were made in the Midlands, but to Southern England regional patterns.
 The differences in shape and weight may seem subtle (and possibly irrelevant!) to the uninitiated, but try giving an unfamiliar billhook to a coppice worker and you'll be left in no doubt as to its drawbacks.

 If you want to purchase tools like the ones below please contact me.